Charles de La Monneraye: Early life

-He had to resign from the army for family reasons in 1839.
+He resigned from the army in 1839 for family reasons.

-Archéologue et historien
+Career

-Returning to live with his mother at the Château du Clyo, in Caro in Morbihan, Charles de la Monneraye devoted himself to the management of the family agricultural estate and to the study of the dolmens which dot the department and the Breton region.
-An archaeologist, he was one of the first scholars to be fascinated by these mysterious stacks of stones, of which we still knew nothing or very little.
-For several years, he will list them carefully, comparing them, describing them, measuring them and drawing them.
+Returning to live with his mother at the Château du Clyo, in Caro in Morbihan, Charles-Ange devoted himself to the management of the family agricultural estate and to the study of the dolmens which dot the department and the Breton region.
+Being an archaeologist, he was one of the first scholars to be fascinated by these megalithic structures, of which we still know very little.
+He spent several years drawing, listing, measuring and comparing them.

-He also embarked on the study of the religious heritage of Brittany from the 11th and 12th centuries.
-He published his first essay devoted to this subject in 1849: “Essay on the history of the religious architecture of Brittany during the duration of the 11th and 12th centuries”.
-This work was rewarded with a gold medal from the Institut de France.
+He also embarked on the study of the religious heritage of Brittany from the 11th and 12th centuries, having published his first essay (devoted to this subject) in 1849: “Essay on the history of the religious architecture of Brittany during the duration of the 11th and 12th centuries”.
+This work was rewarded with a gold medal by the Institut de France.